outfrost/shadowclad/README.md

 The render pipeline currently uses the legacy immediate mode OpenGL API, which will be replaced with a more modern (and performant) implementation at some point.

-## Roadmap

-[This project board](https://github.com/outfrost/shadowclad/projects/1) serves as the roadmap, and tracks all tasks and issues.

 ## Dependencies

 To run and to compile, Shadowclad requires an x86-64 (amd64) system with:
-* a C library released in the last 8 years
+* a C library released around 2012 or later
 * OpenGL implementation supporting version 1.3 or later
 * GLFW 3.x
 * GLEW 2.x